 Funding Category Eligibility Overview Youth Development Grants Young people Funding to support young people who are dedicated to addressing key social, economic and environmental issues within the Vincent community.
 Focus areas include community and social entrepreneurship, environment and sustainability, arts and creative expression, and leadership and personal development.
 Collaborative Grants Service delivery agencies, not-for-profit organisations, social enterprises and registered charities Partnerships with service delivery agencies that reside and/or operate within our local community in order to effectively respond to a recognised community focus area as endorsed by Council.
 The focus area will be reviewed every three years to ensure alignment with Council priorities and community demands.
-Sports Participation Grants Not-for-profit borganisations, State sporting associations and sport and recreation shud sport and recreation sporting Associations to establish activities, programs or projects the promote and encourage participation and opportunity with participant focus on females, juniors, diversity and inclusion in sport sport and recreation Festival and Event Sponsorship Not-for-profit organisations, clubs, associations, social enterprises, and registered charities Funding for the delivery of festivals, events and other similar activities which contribute to community vibrancy.
+Sports Participation Grants Not-for-profit organisations, State sporting associations and sport and recreation clubs.
+To support City of Vincent based sport and recreation clubs and State Sporting Associations to establish activities, programs or projects that promote and encourage participation and opportunity with a participant focus on females, juniors, diversity and inclusion in sport.
+Festival and Event Sponsorship Not-for-profit organisations, clubs, associations, social enterprises, and registered charities Funding for the delivery of festivals, events and other similar activities which contribute to community vibrancy.
 Sponsorship will be provided through direct funding and/or in-kind services with the level of support determined by the value to the Vincent community in terms of economic, cultural and social outcomes.
 Town Team Grants Town Teams Funding to deliver initiatives that improve the performance of town centres and districts, events and/or assistance with their ongoing governance and sustainability.
 Environmental Grants Schools, not-for-profit organisations, clubs, associations, social enterprises, and registered charities Funding for the implementation of local projects or initiatives that align with the objectives of the City of Vincent Sustainable Environment Strategy.
-Assistance Fund place on the City of heritage significance.
-Vincent Local Heritage List and/or State Applicants should also refer to the applicable Policy or Guidelines Heritage Plaques Program Property owners and not- for-profit organisations Funding towards the installation of a plaque or alterative form of interpretation to recognise and celebrate places of heritage interest in the City of Vincent that are either in situ or have been demolished.
+Heritage Assistance Fund Property owners with a place on the City of Vincent Local Heritage List and/or State Register of Heritage Places or within a heritage area Funding towards heritage conservation projects to places of heritage significance.
+Applicants should also refer to the applicable Policy or Guidelines as amended.
+Heritage Plaques Program Property owners and not- for-profit organisations Funding towards the installation of a plaque or alterative form of interpretation to recognise and celebrate places of heritage interest in the City of Vincent that are either in situ or have been demolished.
 Applicants should also refer to the applicable Policy or Guidelines as amended.